avramlavinsky/simple-data-binding/README.md

   <strong>Dependency-free</strong> – Built in vanilla JavaScript.
   </li>
   <li>
-  <strong>No polling</strong> – So timing is transparent and straightforward.
+  <strong>Straightforward timing mechanisms</strong> – no polling, no intervals.
   </li>
   <li>
-  <strong>Light-weight</strong> – A fraction of the size of common frameworks.
+  <strong>Light-weight</strong> – Currently weighing in at 11.4kb (3.8kb zipped) for the full version with live arrays.
   </li>
   <li>
   <strong>Jargon-free</strong> – Simple, meaningful method and property names that don't feel like learning a foreign language.